The Importance of Rental Assistance Demonstration (RAD) Program

-Earlier this summer HUD celebrated a significant milestone — the renovation of 100,000 public housing homes through the Rental Assistance Demonstration (RAD) Program.
-If you visit https://www.hud.gov/RAD/news/case-studies you can read about the many successes public housing agencies have experienced as a result of RAD implementation.
-The case studies tell the story of the importance of RAD.
+This past summer, HUD celebrated a significant milestone — the renovation of 100K public housing homes through the Rental Assistance Demonstration (RAD) Program.
+If you are interested in reading further about the many successes public housing agencies have experienced as a result of RAD implementation, click here for the HUD website, there you can read case studies that tell the story of the importance of RAD.

 President Roosevelt signed the Wagner-Steagall Housing Act into law on September 1, 1937.
 The new law established the United States Housing Authority (USHA) that provided $500 million in loans for low-cost housing projects across the country.
 The Housing Act also provided for subsidies to be paid from the U.S. government to local public housing agencies (LHAs) to improve living conditions for low-income families.

 While the Housing Act’s social mission to house low-income families was embraced by the country, it soon became clear that the need for affordable housing outpaced supply.
 In addition, the existing stock of public housing units began to age and there were insufficient funds available for necessary repairs and upgrades to these aging properties.
 As a result, over the years the public housing inventory has deteriorated and the total number of available housing units has declined.
 HUD estimates that approximately 10K public housing units are demolished and/or disposed of annually.